 Honours the most outstanding Canadian magazine whose editorial mandate focuses on general interest content, including but not limited to news, current events, society, politics, business, and science.

-Honours the most outstanding Canadian magazine whose editorial mandate focuses on the literary or visual arts, including but not limited to fiction, poetry, drama, literary criticism, photography, or visual arts.
+Honours the most outstanding Canadian magazine whose editorial mandate focuses on the literary, culture or visual arts, including but not limited to fiction, poetry, drama, literary criticism, photography, or visual arts.

 Awards include a certificate and winner’s seal.